A Local’s Guide to Visiting Rovaniemi in November (2025)

 As noted above, the weather in Rovaniemi in November is unpredictable and can vary from year to year.

 In November 2022, it was foggy and pretty snow-free.
 In November 2023, we had snow all month and an early winter.
-November 2024 has been similar to 2022 – foggy, mild weather, and not much snow at all.
+November 2024 was similar to 2022 – foggy, mild weather, and not much snow at all.
+Who knows what November 2025 is going to bring…

 Snow in November in Rovaniemi

-This year (2024), we have had hardly any snow but there is some expected toward the end of the month but I am not sure how much will actually show up.
+Last year (2024), we had hardly any snow.
 It can be very disappointing for those visiting Rovaniemi with the expectations of snowy landscapes.

 Unfortunately, when we don’t have snowfall here in November, we often have rain instead.
 And that rain turns to ice – making it slippery outside the city center!